familiarcat/temporal-wake/temporal_wake_screenplay.md

 Carl Sagan would say we are a way for the cosmos to forgive itself.

 VENKATARAMAN
-He’d also tell you to call Tomás.
+He'd also tell you to call Tomás.

 Kaito smiles; Webb pretends not to notice the softness.